How to study for LPIC Level 1 from scratch

 IMG_4465

-Linux is one of the basic software (OS) that runs a computer.
+Linux is one of the fundamental operating systems (OS) used to run a computer.

-LPIC is an exam that tests how much knowledge and skills you have of Linux.
+LPIC is an exam that tests how much knowledge and skill you possess in Linux.

-There are three levels, from level 1 to 3, and I obtained Level 1, which is for beginners.
+There are three levels, from Level 1 to Level 3, and I obtained Level 1, which is for beginners.

 101 Study Methods